Bollon, Queensland: Education

-Bollon State School is a government primary (Prep-6) school for boys and girls at Main Street (28.0315°S 147.4756°E).
+Bollon State School is a government primary (Prep-6) school for boys and girls at 60-74 Main Street (28.0315°S 147.4756°E).
 In 2017, the school had an enrolment of 23 students with 5 teachers (3 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

+There are no secondary schools nearby Bollon.
+The alternatives are distance education and boarding school.

 Amenities

 Bollon has the Bollon Civic Centre, showground and a park.

 Balonne Shire Council operates a library in Main Street, next to the Civic Centre.

 The Bollon branch of the Queensland Country Women's Association has its rooms at 17 Main Street.